surrealnirvana/LawEnforcementEnhancementMod/README.md

 ### Main Configuration Options
 - `MaxTotalOfficers`: Maximum number of officers allowed in the game (default: 30)
 - `MinOfficersAroundPlayer`: Minimum officers to maintain within proximity to player (default: 20)
-- `OfficerRemovalRadius`: Distance from player at which officers can be replaced (default: 100m)
+- `OfficerRemovalRadius`: Distance from player at which officers can be replaced (default: 100m)- scale with OfficerDespawnRadius less odd things happen
 - `OfficerDespawnRadius`: Distance from player at which officers are despawned (default: 200m)
 - `PlayerProximityRadius`: Radius around player to check for officers (default: 150m)